 R303.3 Maintenance information.
 Maintenance instructions shall be furnished for equipment and systems that require preventive maintenance.
 Required regular maintenance actions shall be clearly stated and incorporated on a readily accessible label.
 The label shall include the title or publication number for the operation and maintenance manual for that particular model and type of product.

 TABLE R303.1.3(2)

-DEFAULT DOOR U-FACTORS
+DEFAULT OPAQUE DOOR U-FACTORS